Malaria & Safety – Nkhotakota WR

 Safety

-As with game reserves and parks all over Malawi, Nkhotakota Wildlife Reserve is very safe in our opinion.
-The accommodations in the park offer a range of activities with their own experienced guides who will prioritize your personal safety.
+As with wildlife reserves and parks all over Malawi, Nkhotakota Wildlife Reserve is safe to visit, in our opinion.
+The accommodations in the park offer activities led by experienced guides who will prioritize your safety.

-If you are travelling independently around Malawi, you should take normal precautions in cities and towns.
+If you are traveling independently around Malawi, you should take normal precautions in cities and towns.
 See ‘Cities & Urban Areas: Safety Precautions’ in the link below for more information.

-For current information about safety in Nkhotakota WR and Malawi in general, please check the government travel advisories (see the ‘Safety & Security – Malawi’ link below).
+For current information about safety in Malawi, please check the travel advisories (see the ‘Governments’ Travel Advice for Malawi’ link below).

 Malaria & Vaccinations

+Nkhotakota lies in a malaria zone and precautions against malaria are strongly recommended.
+You should also consult your nearest travel clinic or doctor about appropriate vaccinations.
 Protection against malaria includes taking antimalarial medication and using mosquito repellent.
-It is also recommended to cover up in the evening, by wearing long trousers, sleeves and closed shoes.
+It is also recommended to cover up in the evening by wearing long trousers, sleeves and closed shoes.
 The risk of malaria is at its highest in the Wet season, from November to April.

 Wildlife Viewing

-Wildlife viewing in Nkhotakota WR can be considered very safe.
-Any risks can be avoided by following your guide’s directions.
-Also take note of the park’s rules and regulations.
-You’ll find additional tips in the ‘Wildlife Viewing Safety Precautions’ link below.
+Wildlife viewing in Nkhotakota is very safe.
+Risks can be avoided by following your guide’s instructions and taking note of the park’s rules and regulations.
+You’ll find additional tips in the ‘Wildlife Viewing Safety Precautions’ below.

 Want To Visit Nkhotakota WR?